tomlechner/laidout-web/README.md

 Work area for Laidout's website (laidout.org).

+js/jquery\* and js/lightbox\* are under their own licenses. generators/\* is under GPL v3.
-Everything but js/jquery and js/lightbox are licensed under CC-by-sa.
+Everything else is licensed under CC-by-sa.